Skip to main content

 (April 8, 2015)Anna Secor, professor of geography, social theory, and gender and women’s studies at the University of Kentucky College of Arts and Sciences, has been named the university’s first Hajja Razia Sharif Sheikh Islamic Studies Professor.

 The endowed professorship was created by Dr. Hamid Hussain Sheikh Sr. (a Lexington obstetrics and gynecology specialist) and his wife Amy Lee Sheikh, in memory of his mother Hajja Razia Sharif Sheikh.
 A native of Lahore, Pakistan, Hajja Sheikh was active in her community and a leader in her faith.
-Although she did not receive a formal
+Although she did not receive a formal education, she held a strong belief in education and encouraged all eight of her children to pursue a college education.

 By Yan Wang